Awonkhrais/reading-notes/code301/read01.md

 ## Component Based Architecture :

-A component is a modular, portable, replaceable, and reusable set of well-defined functionality that encapsulates its implementation and exporting it as a higher-level interface.
+A component is a set of code that have it's own methods and properties and that can be reused and exported with other applications.

 Characteristics of Components :